Luana Carolina

-Luana Carolina Carvalho de Souza (born June 11, 1993) is a Brazilian mixed martial artist who competes in the women's Flyweight division of the Ultimate Fighting Championship.
+Luana Carolina Carvalho de Souza (born June 11, 1993) is a Brazilian mixed martial artist who competed in the women's Flyweight division of the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Starting her career in 2015, Carolina went 4–1 on the regional Brazilian scene before she was invited to Dana White's Contender Series Brazil 3 on August 11, 2018.
 She faced Mabelly Lima and won the bout via unanimous decision, getting an UFC contract in the process.

 Ultimate Fighting Championship

 Carolina made her UFC debut, as a short notice replacement for Wu Yanan, on two days notice against Priscila Cachoeira at UFC 237 on May 11, 2019.
 Carolina went on to defeat Cachoeira by unanimous decision.

-Carolina was scheduled to face Ariane Lipski on May 16, 2020, at UFC Fight Night: Smith vs. Rakić However, on April 9, Dana White, the president of the UFC, announced that this event was postponed to UFC on ESPN: Eye vs. Calvillo on June 13, 2020.
-Instead the pair eventually fought on July 19, 2020, at UFC Fight Night: Figueiredo vs. Benavidez 2.
+Carolina was scheduled to face Ariane Lipski on May 16, 2020, at UFC Fight Night 175 However, on April 9, Dana White, the president of the UFC, announced that this event was postponed to UFC on ESPN 10 on June 13, 2020.
+Instead the pair eventually fought on July 19, 2020, at UFC Fight Night 172.
 Carolina lost the fight by submission by kneebar in the first round.

-Carolina, as a replacement for Mayra Bueno Silva, faced Poliana Botelho on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
+Carolina, as a replacement for Mayra Bueno Silva, faced Poliana Botelho on May 1, 2021, at UFC on ESPN 23.
 At the weigh-ins, Carolina weighed in 128.5 pounds, 2.5 pounds over the women's flyweight non-title limit.
 The bout proceeded at catchweight and she will was fined 20% of her purse which will go to Botelho.
 She won the bout via split decision.

-Carolina was scheduled to face Maryna Moroz on October 16, 2021, at UFC Fight Night: Ladd vs. Dumont.
+Carolina was scheduled to face Maryna Moroz on October 16, 2021, at UFC Fight Night 195.
 However, at the end of September, Moroz pulled out of the bout and was replaced by Sijara Eubanks.
 In turn Eubanks was pulled from the event due to Covid-19 protocol and she was replaced by Lupita Godinez.
 Carolina won the fight via unanimous decision.